Yoga for Knee Arthritis

 Can exercise reverse knee arthritis?

-Exercise like yoga can’t reverse knee arthritis but can reduce pain and improve mobility.
-Gentle movements strengthen muscles and lubricate joints.
+Exercise like yoga can’t reverse knee arthritis but can help reduce symptoms and improve mobility.
+Gentle movements strengthen muscles and support joint lubrication.
 Consult your doctor for a tailored plan.

 What should you not do with knee arthritis?